Are assumptions and biases different or are assumptions based on biases?

 For a deeper dive into these issues, check out the instructive book Weaponized Lies: How to Think Critically in the Post-Truth Era by Dr. Daniel Levitin, the neuroscientist, cognitive psychologist, and bestselling author.

-Meanwhile, how are avoiding sloppy thinking?
+Meanwhile, how are you avoiding sloppy thinking?